-Maine legislators OK assisted suicide; bill goes to governor
+Bill to legalize assisted suicide in Maine goes to governor

-AUGUSTA, Maine (AP) — The Maine Legislature voted Tuesday to legalize assisted suicide, passing a bill that would allow doctors to prescribe terminally ill people a fatal dose of medication.
+AUGUSTA, Maine (AP) — The Maine Legislature voted Tuesday to legalize assisted suicide, with supporters declaring it in line with the state’s tradition of individualism and opponents insisting the practice tempts fate.

-The bill now goes to Democratic Gov. Janet Mills, who has not indicated whether she will let it become law.
+The bill now goes to Democratic Gov. Janet Mills, who has 10 days to act on the bill and has not indicated whether she will let it become law.
 Her office said she has not yet taken a position.

-If Mills signs it, Maine would join seven other states, including New Jersey this year, with similar laws, according to The Death With Dignity National Center and the Death With Dignity Political Fund.
+The proposal had failed once in a statewide vote and at least seven previous times in the Legislature.
+If Mills signs it, Maine would join seven other states, including New Jersey this year, and Washington, D.C., with similar laws, according to the Death With Dignity National Center and the Death With Dignity Political Fund.

-The bill would allow doctors to prescribe terminally ill people a fatal dose of medication and let people acting under it to defend themselves from being prosecuted for aggravated attempted murder, murder, or aiding or soliciting suicide.
+Maine’s bill would allow doctors to prescribe terminally ill people a fatal dose of medication.
+The bill declares that obtaining or administering life-ending medication is not suicide under state law.
+Still, it effectively legalizes it.

 The proposal passed the Democratic-led state Senate 19-16 on Tuesday after lawmakers recounted the last days of their own loved ones.
 The Democratic-led House had approved it Monday by the narrowest of margins — 73-72.

 Maine has the oldest average state population.
-But as in other states, the proposal has divided supporters and critics across party lines.
+But as in other states, the proposal has exposed divisions regardless of party line.

-Supporters, including Democratic Rep. Michele Meyer, have said no one knows how precious life is like a dying patient seeking a peaceful end.
+“I hope you will come down on the side of the terminally ill, people who don’t seem to be asking for too much: the right to choose their own end of life care,” said Republican Sen. Marianne Moore, a supporter who pointed to the bill’s pages of protections for terminally ill patients.

+That captures the spirit of the “libertarian Maine tradition” of individual rights and individual autonomy, she said.

-But critics, including Republican Rep. Amy Arata, have argued doctors can make mistakes and the bill could have unintended consequences.
+Critics argue that doctors can make mistakes and that the bill could have unintended consequences.
+Republican Sen. Scott Cyrway said he has had relatives live for years longer than expected after being told they had a few months to live.

-The proposal had failed once in a statewide vote and at least seven previous times in the Legislature.
+“There’s several instances like that where hope is everything,” he said.
+“If we go and take this hope away, that’s what we’re doing when we push this button.”

 The bill’s Democratic sponsor said the latest language addresses criticism of past efforts that have failed in Maine.

 The legislation defines “terminal disease” as an “incurable and irreversible disease that has been medically confirmed and will, within reasonable medical judgment, produce death within 6 months.”